aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +2 Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it.
 - +2 The Vyr's Mastery Key Passive also grants x [6.0 - 9.0%] Damage Reduction for each Close enemy, up to x [18 - 27%].
 - +2 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
-- +3 Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - +3 Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
 - +3 Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - +3 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.